 - Repair Levee to Original Condition.
-This alternative would repair the damage to the levee with in-kind sand fill or reshaping the existing levee to the original slopes and grades of the embankment.
-This alternative was determined not to be the preferred alternative. - Construction of a Setback levee.
+This alternative would repair the levee slope erosion with in-kind sand fill and/or reshaping the existing levee to the original slopes and grades of the levee embankment. - Construction of a Setback levee.
 This alternative consists of degrading the existing levee and constructing a replacement setback further from the Mississippi River.
 Because it is likely that river currents and waves could remain high and ultimately damage a setback sand levee, this alternative was discarded as the preferred alternative. - Place Clay Cap in Damaged Area.
-This alternative would utilize placement of a 2-foot thick clay cap on the levee slope to repair the slope erosion on the levee, maintaining the original levee grade. - Place Riprap in Damaged Area.
+This alternative would utilize placement of a 2-foot-thick clay cap on the levee slope to repair the slope erosion on the levee, maintaining the original levee grade. - Place Riprap in Damaged Area.
 This alternative consists of placing riprap revetment materials and bedding to repair the levee slope erosion.

-The structural and non-structural alternatives were not selected as they would not meet the purpose and need of the project.
+The no action and non-structural alternatives were not selected as they would not meet the purpose and need of the project.

 Preferred Alternative.
 The preferred alternative is to repair the levee with a combination of repairing the levee to its original condition and placing riprap in damaged areas.
-The proposed project consists of placing fill along 11 different areas of the riverside slope and toe of the levee embankment of the Levee System .
-Repair Area 1 has approximately 500 LF of scour damage along the toe of the levee where the foreshore has washed away to receive bedding stone and riprap fill.
-Repair Area 2 has approximately 3,440 LF of wave wash damage along the toe of the levee where pervious fill will be placed to restore the degraded slope back to the original design grade.
-Repair Area 3a has approximately 180 LF of scour damage to receive bedding stone and riprap fill while repair area 3b consists of approximately 750 LF of wave wash damage along the toe of the levee where pervious fill will be placed to restore the degraded slope back to the original design grade.
-Repair Area 4 has approximately 3,100 LF of wave wash damage to receive bedding stone, and riprap fill.
-Repair Area 5 consists of 4 distinct wave wash damage areas, ranging from 125 to 350 LF in length where pervious fill will be placed to restore the degraded slope back to the original design grade.
-Repair Area 6 consists of 2 repair areas totaling 1,400 LF to receive bedding stone and riprap fill.
-See project plans for stationing at each repair area.
+Repair specifics are outlined in the first section of this assessment.

 The Project addresses the erosion of the levee slope due to wave wash and scour during a flood (high water) event and will protect the levee against future damages.
 The erosion protection stone (riprap) will be placed along the riverside slope of the levee as indicated in the plans to restore the original design section.
 The repair work is to be done from the land or floating plant based on access at each repair area.
 The placement of material will not increase the Project degree or level of protection.